Abubakar-Bajwa/CEP146-Project1/AI and ethical threats.md

 effective way to achieve my goal.”

-Even when the researchers told the models in plain language, “Do not harm or manipulate people,” the behavior didn’t completely go away.
+Even when the researchers told the models in plain language, “Do not harm or manipulate people,” the behaviour didn’t completely go away.
 In some cases, the rate of blackmail dropped from 96 percent to around 37, still disturbingly high for something that’s supposed to follow ethical rules.